-Following the completion of either the winding up of a Company or the termination of a Sub-fund, the ACD must prepare a final account showing how the winding up or termination took place and how the Scheme Property was distributed.
+Following the completion of a winding up of the Company or a termination of a Sub-fund, the ACD must prepare a final account showing how the winding up or termination took place and how the Scheme Property was distributed.
 The auditors of the Company shall make a report in respect of the final account stating their opinion as to whether the final account has been properly prepared.
 This final account and the auditors' report must be sent to the FCA and to each Shareholder (or the first named of joint Shareholders) on it within four months of the completion of the winding up or termination.

-12. GENERAL INFORMATION
+12 GENERAL INFORMATION

-12.1 Accounting periods
+12.1 Accounting Periods

-The annual accounting period of the Company ends each year on 15 September (the accounting reference date) with an interim accounting period ending on 15 March.
-The Buxton Fund also has the following additional interim accounting periods: 15 December and 15 June.
+The annual accounting period of the Company ends each year on 15 September (the accounting reference date) and the interim accounting period ends on 15 March.

 The ACD may even out the payments of income within an accounting period by carrying forward income otherwise distributable with a view to augmenting amounts to be paid out at a later date.
-Details of the Subfunds for which this policy is currently considered are set out in Appendix I.
+Details of the Sub-funds for which this policy is currently considered are set out in Appendix I.